viniarruda/spotify-project/README.md

 `npm start`

-If you have any problems, please tell me.
+If you have any problems, please tell me or open a issue.

 Enjoy!